 Students applying to Shanghai or Abu Dhabi are able to choose from a list of majors to indicate what they may be interested in studying.
 The major you list here isn’t binding; admitted students declare their major sophomore year.
 However, indicating a major you might want to study can help paint a better picture of your interests in conjunction with your academics, extracurriculars, and essays.

-Students who list New York City as their campus of interest will have to select one of our 10 schools and colleges as well as a major within that college.
-Just like NYU Abu Dhabi and NYU Shanghai, the major you select on your application for the College of Arts and Science and the Tandon School of Engineering or your intended concentration for Gallatin helps us understand your interests and can be changed once you’re on campus.
-For all other undergraduate schools at our New York City campus, you’ll begin taking classes related to your identified major as early as your first semester, so it’s important you have an interest in that subject.
+Students who list New York City as their campus of interest will have to select one of our 10 schools and colleges as well as a major within that college as their primary program of interest.
+Just like NYU Abu Dhabi and NYU Shanghai, the major you select on your application helps us understand your interests and can be changed once you’re on campus.
+For all undergraduate schools at our New York City campus, you’ll begin taking classes related to your identified major as early as your first semester, so it’s important you have an interest in that subject.

-When you select Liberal Studies—either as a primary or alternate option—you’ll access a list of first-year study away sites.
-You can rank, in order of preference, one or all of our first-year sites: New York City, Florence, London, Madrid, Paris, and Washington, DC.
+Another great opportunity is that when you select Liberal Studies—either as a primary or alternate option—you’ll access a list of first-year study away sites.
+You can rank, in order of preference, one or all of our first-year sites: New York City, Florence, London, Madrid, and Washington, DC.
 Only list first-year sites where you’re genuinely interested in spending your first year at NYU.
 Most Liberal Studies students begin their studies at NYU in one of their top-two choices.